 Does anxiety come with age?
 Is it one of the dubious blessings of middle-youth?
 Just one more thing sent to try us?
 Do we become Mothers to all of the Mothers?
 Our hearts breaking for them?All of the boys lost?
 And housework!
 When did that become impossible, so irrelevant in the whole scheme of things?
 For hasn’t the house turned gangster?
 Spots of damp on the cream rococo wallpaper and what is I think, a mutual falling out of love between us.
 For it isn’t mine and suddenly my whole being is yearning for certainty.
 A place to thrive in.
 Not just survive.
 A place of our own to remember who I was.
 A place where writing stops feeling like something I have to hold hostage in order to create.

 Tonight though.
 A promise that I won’t watch our favourite program until we can watch it together.
 Rosehip oil massaged into my clean face, eyebrows plucked into permanent surprise, magnesium fizzing in a glass.
-Ten minutes spent getting the bedroom ready: the Himalyan salt lamp softly glowing, fresh pillowcases spritzed with lavender, the window propped slightly open and a stack of new magazines waiting for me.
+Ten minutes spent getting the bedroom ready: the Himalyan salt lamp softly glowing which has health benefits learn about Himalayan salt health benefits if you’re interested, fresh pillowcases spritzed with lavender, the window propped slightly open and a stack of new magazines waiting for me.
 (I’m wild, me!)

 Teeny blessings.
 So many teeny blessings.
 And there, but for the grace of God, all of us Mum’s whose children, big and small, will sleep their own beds, long eyelashes fluttering on their gorgeous cheeks, safe for another night.